 Another fact of life is diaper rash!
 Well at least if you have a baby in diapers.
 If you have heard anything about cloth diapers, you probably know that not all diaper rash creams are safe to use with them.
 In fact, many of the typical diaper rash creams that are sold in stores contain ingredients that can cause build up in cloth diapers.
 And build up leads to diapers that are not washing properly.

-So instead of forking over $10-15 for cloth diaper safe marketed diaper rash cream, we use coconut oil for my son’s diaper rashes.
+So instead of forking over $10-15 for a cloth diaper safe marketed diaper rash cream, we use coconut oil for my son’s diaper rashes.
 And it works like a charm every time.

 17. Makeup Remover